AndrewStanton94/impress.js/README.md

 You can think of the presenter console as a remote control running on the same machine and not needing any server.

+In multiscreen presentations (see below), the multiscreen console can be more useful than this as the presenter console.

 ## speaker notes

 For any step, you can put notes for yourself (or anybody who's presenting